neherlab/pangraph/docs/docs/reference.md

 * `--max-alignment-attempts <MAX_ALIGNMENT_ATTEMPTS>` — For within-block alignment: number of times Nextclade will retry alignment with more relaxed results if alignment band boundaries are hit

   Default value: `4`
-* `-f`, `--verify` — Sanity check: after merging verifies that every genome of the two input graphs can still be reconstructed exactly from the merged graph.
-Raises an error otherwise